 It is important that in the “Description” or “About” section of your group or page, you clearly state what it is for.

 You should also put this information in a “Pinned Post” at the top of your group.
-To do this, write a post normally.
-Once you have posted it, select the down arrow at the top right corner of the post and select “Pin Post”.
+To achieve this, write a post normally.
+Once you have posted it, select the down arrow in the top-right corner of the post and select “Pin Post”.
 This keeps the post from moving down the page like the other posts do.
 You can only have one pinned post at a time.

 See here for how to create a Facebook Group.

 If you prefer, or in addition, you can create Facebook page.